7db9a/homegrown-content-addressable-filesystem/README.md

 git init
 ```

-All the tags, and metadata of your IPFS files will be here.
+All the tags and other metadata on your IPFS files will be here.
 You may want to version control this.

 #### Setup remote git repo (optional)